Fernando-Freire/Feast_docker_compose/README.md

 # Feast Deployment using Docker Compose
 Easily deploy a Feast Feature Store for feature tracking.
-Registry and offline stores are parquet files inside the image.
+Registry and data sources are stored inside MiniO.

 Build and run the containers with `make start`